nguyenlinhlinh/adventofcode-2025/README.md

 Iterate through each row and for each column add or multiply the value in the column with the value in `result`for that specific column.

 **Solution part 2:** solved by rotating the matrix storing the problems and then calculation the sum as part 1.

+## Day 7
+**Problem:** Given a grid with start position of the beam on top the grid.
+The beam moves downward on the grid.
+If the beam encounters a splitter it will be stopped and splitted into 2 new beams one on the left and one on the right of the splitter.
+- Part 1: how many times will the beam be splitted?
+- Part 2: the split changes so that the beam will either take the right path or left path.
+Count how many different paths would the beam traveled.

+**Solution part 1:** iterate through the row of the grid and every time a beam encounter a splitter count it and add the two new beams for the next iteration.

+**Solution part 2:** solved by using BFS and an auxilary dictionary called `endpos` to store the current number of paths that pass through a position.
+Since endpos collects the number of paths that the beams pass through a position it is important to update it with value from previous position to the next position.
+Total path is counted when a beam reaches the end position of the grid.